ExpediaGroup/housekeeping/README.md

 Where `/tmp/schema.sql` contains: `CREATE SCHEMA IF NOT EXISTS my_db;`

+You can override Spring Boot (HikariCP/Hibernate) settings in the YAML by providing the relevant properties.
+Housekeeping defaults are added with lower precedence.
+For example, to override the default connection pool maximum active size to 5 add this:

+    spring.datasource.max-active: 5

+ Refer to the Spring Boot documentation for a full list of properties that can be set.

 ## Programmatic Housekeeping Configuration
 Housekeeping allows you to configure your housekeeping job in a more fine grained manner by providing a certain set of Spring beans in your application.